 MVIS’ newly developed Bluetooth Journey Time system utilises Bluetooth and Wi-Fi information from passing traffic to calculate average journey times.
-These are then displayed on any number of MVIS’ variable message signs (VMS), VMS-A and VMS-C, to inform road users of any journey disruption, providing them with the opportunity to take an alternative route.
+These are then displayed on any number of MVIS’ variable message signs (VMS), to inform road users of any journey disruption, providing them with the opportunity to take an alternative route.

-Developed to provide a quicker and more cost effective solution to the traditional journey time solution, the Bluetooth detectors can be fitted on and run from the VMS’s solar / battery power supplies meaning that no additional plant is required.
-Primarily designed for short term deployment where traditional ANPR Journey Time solutions were not viable due to the set up time.
-Bluetooth JT enabled VMS can be deployed as easily as a standard VMS with the configuration carried out remotely, making it ideal for overnight diversion routes.
+Developed to provide a quicker and more cost-effective solution to the traditional journey time solution, the Bluetooth detectors can be fitted on and run from the VMS’s solar/battery power supplies meaning that no additional plant is required.
+Primarily designed for short term deployment where traditional ANPR Journey Time Solutions were not viable due to the setup time.
+Bluetooth JT-enabled VMS can be deployed as easily as a standard VMS with the configuration carried out remotely, making it ideal for overnight diversion routes.

-Alternatively the system can be used for longer deployment where the provision of power is an issue.
+Alternatively, the system can be used for longer deployment where the provision of power is an issue.

 Bluetooth Scanner Key Features

 VMS-C Key Features

 Operating position: Width 2730mm, max height 4030mm